ponder-app/ponder-app.github.io/index.md

 ## What can you do with it?
 * Invite one or more people to talk about a shared interest
+* Remove participants and invite new ones over time to cover a variety of topics
 * Interview or debate someone in a public forum
-* Create a convo by yourself to post your thoughts on a specific topic or cover a range of topics over time
+* Create a convo by yourself to post your thoughts on a specific topic; kind of like a Tweet thread except it's organized.
-* Post entertaining, informative, or just interesting content to your audience
+* Post informative or entertaining content to your audience

 ## Example convos
 * `Crypto`: What are the benefits and downsides of changing to a crypto-based economy?
 Is it